Deepak9011/Recipe-Newer/README.md

 ### Deployment on Netlify

-Recipe Radar is optimized for deployment on Netlify, a powerful platform for hosting static websites and web applications.
+Recipe Newer is optimized for deployment on Netlify, a powerful platform for hosting static websites and web applications.
 Netlify's seamless integration with GitHub streamlines the deployment process, ensuring that the app is easily accessible to users online.

 ## Features

-Recipe Radar is a web application designed to make your culinary journey enjoyable and effortless.
-With a focus on simplicity and discovery, Recipe Radar empowers users to explore a diverse range of recipes and unleash their inner chef.
+Recipe Newer is a web application designed to make your culinary journey enjoyable and effortless.
+With a focus on simplicity and discovery, Recipe Newer empowers users to explore a diverse range of recipes and unleash their inner chef.
 Here are some of the key features:

 ### Search recipes by name